cheomanigua/webdevdocs/content/github.md

   - Temporary redirect (302)
   - Forward path
   - Enable SSL
-  - Google Domains will complain this message, but just wait a couple of minutes and it will ok:
+  - Google Domains will complain with the following message, but just wait a couple of minutes and it will go away:
   > This synthetic record has an error and will not function correctly:
   > The SSL Certificate for this domain hasn't been created yet.
 This process may take up to 24 hours to complete.